Last Updated: October 5, 2024

 Early Life

-Anthony Dominick Benedetto was born on August 3rd of 1926, in Queens, New York.
-His parents were Anna and John Benedetto, a seamstress and grocer, respectively.
+Anthony Dominick Benedetto was born on August 3, 1926, in Queens, New York.
+His parents were Anna and John Benedetto, a seamstress and a grocer, respectively.
 Tony grew up in poverty during the Great Depression alongside his two older siblings, Mary and John Jr. Their father died when Bennett was ten years old.

 Tony began listening to artists like Judy Garland, Bing Crosby, Louis Armstrong, and Jack Teagarden, and by age 13, he worked as a singing waiter in Italian restaurants around Queens.
 As well as a singer, Bennett was a talented caricaturist and attended New York's School of Industrial Art to study painting and music.
 However, he dropped out at 16 to support his family.
 He worked several low-paying jobs while singing at amateur nights around the city.

 Upon discharge, Bennett returned to the US in 1946 and studied at the American Theatre Wing, where he learned the bel canto singing discipline and developed a style that imitated the phrasing of instruments like the saxophone and piano.
-In 1949, Pearl Bailey discovered Tony and invited him to open for her at a Greenwich village gig.
-Bob Hope was at the show, who eventually brought Bennett on the road with him.
-A year later, in 1950, Tony was signed to the major Columbia Records label.
+In 1949, Pearl Bailey discovered Tony and invited him to open for her at a Greenwich Village gig.
+Bob Hope was at the show, and he eventually brought Bennett on the road with him.
+A year later, Tony was signed to the major label Columbia Records.

 Tony Bennett Net Worth